 There are times when circumstances demand that a parent seek sole custody, or supervised child time-sharing.
 Sole parental responsibility authorizes one parent the right to make all important decisions that affect the child’s welfare.
 These cases usually involve charges against a parent that could potentially bring harm to the child.
 Such instances include spousal or child abuse, drug problems, neglect, or when shared responsibility is not practical, such as when a parent is in prison.

 Other Ways an Orlando Custody Lawyer Can Help

-The Kramer Law Firm has significant experience handling all pre-divorce and post judgment issues that may arise for child custody including:
+The New Future Divorce & Family Law Firm has significant experience handling all pre-divorce and post judgment issues that may arise for child custody including: